dlawregiets/btsync_status/README.md

 Command line python script for monitoring your BitTorrent Sync server status.

 ## What
-This python script uses the webui for btsync to output the status of folders to a terminal.
+This python script uses the webui for btsync to output the sync status of folders to a terminal.

 ## How